sean1516/HomeAssistant/automation/readme.md

 Some automations for Home Assistant related items.
 * Notify me when Home Assistant starts
 * Notify me when Home Assistant is shutting down
+* Notify me if an add-on stops working
 * Manually update some sensor that will no longer auto update
 * Send me a notification if my Home Assistant VM disk gets full
 * Notify me if a Zwave device is dead
 * Notify me if a battery power sensor battery is getting low
 * Notify me if there is a custom component/card update available
+* Notify me and restart the nut addon if it stops reporting values

 ### Leaving Hom.yaml Automations:
 __[File Link](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/leaving_home.yaml)__